humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 This is just as true for [wielding](https://www.youtube.com/watch?v=F_RyElT_gJk) coding agents as it is for general agent design, you just have a smaller problem space, and rather than building agents, we're talking about using agents.

-At any give point, a turn in an agent like claude code is a stateless function call.
+At any given point, a turn in an agent like claude code is a stateless function call.
 Context window in, next step out.

 <img width="1334" height="747" alt="Screenshot 2025-08-29 at 11 11 08 AM" src="https://github.com/user-attachments/assets/471ecb31-5502-4100-8371-112dee75ac76" />

 That is, the contents of your context window are the ONLY lever you have to affect the quality of your output.
-So yeah, **it's worth obessing over**.
+So yeah, it's worth obsessing over.

 You should optimize your context window for: